Instant Expressive Gaussian Head Avatars at Over 100 FPS: Preliminaries

 \section{Preliminaries}

 \paragraph{3D avatar encoder and volume rendering.} We choose the state-of-the-art facial 2D-to-3D lifting encoder \cite{lp3d} as our architectural backbone for lifting a single-view image into a 3D avatar.
 Given a single image $I$, the encoder encodes it into triplanes $\{T_{xy},T_{yz},T_{zx}\}$~\cite{eg3d}, each of which is $\in\mathbb{R}^{256\times256\times32}$.
 These planes can then be used for rendering arbitrary viewpoints using volumetric rendering \cite{mildenhall2020nerf}.
-Specifically, for each queried 3D position $\mathbf{x}=(x,y,z)$, its corresponding feature vector ${f}(\mathbf{x})\in\mathbb{R}^{32}$ is retrieved by projecting $\mathbf{x}$ onto each of the three planes via bilinear interpolation and further aggregation by summation.
+Specifically, for each queried 3D position $\mathbf{x}=(x,y,z)$, its corresponding feature vector ${f}(\mathbf{x})\in\mathbb{R}^{32}$ is retrieved by projecting $\mathbf{x}$ onto each of the three planes via bilinear interpolation and further aggregation{ across the three planes} by summation.
 A light-weight non-linear multi-layer perceptron (MLP) decoder then decodes the aggregated features into colors and densities for volume rendering.
-In this work, we extend this approach by adapting this NeRF-based encoder for encoding a single-view image into a set of \textbf{3D Gaussians} as explained later.
+In this work, we extend this approach by adapting this NeRF-based encoder for encoding a single-view image into a set of \textbf{3D Gaussians} as explained later (Sec.~\ref{sec:method-design}).

-\paragraph{3D Gaussian splatting.} \citet{3dgs} provides a differentiable and efficient solution to rendering a set of anisotropic 3D Gaussians into images.
+\paragraph{3D Gaussian splatting.} Kerbl et al.~\cite{3dgs} provides a differentiable and efficient solution to encoding a 3D scene as a set of anisotropic 3D Gaussian and rendering them efficiently into images.
 Specifically, each 3D Gaussian {is} parametrized by its position vector $\mathbf{\mu}\in\mathbb{R}^3$, scaling vector $\mathbf{s}\in\mathbb{R}^3$, quaternion vector $\mathbf{q}\in\mathbb{R}^4$, opacity $o\in\mathbb{R}$ and color $\mathbf{c}\in\mathbb{R}^3$.
 The final rendering color of a pixel is calculated by alpha-blending all 3D Gaussians overlapping the pixel.
 In the following discussion, we use the sub-script $i$ to denote that these quantities belong to the $i^\text{th}$ 3D Gaussian.